-Bring your smoking etiquette to the next sesh.
+Bring your best smoking etiquette to the next sesh.

 From soggy tips to blowing smoke in someone’s face, and from hogging a joint to blazing all the green from the top of a bowl, there’s always someone who isn’t quite in on game.
 When it comes to smoking etiquette, and its accompanying “pot peeves,” it starts with us understanding ourselves.